 Once safety and security are established, it allows for more natural agility.
 The key stress point is removed, allowing software engineers and subject matter experts to respond to the feedback they get from customers without worrying that their work might compromise safety.
 Everyone feels protected and empowered to do the work they are good at.

 It was a truly fascinating conversation with Julian—we touched on Starling’s development of a culture that supports high performance, and also the important connection between having a vision that everyone believes in and achieving results with focus and execution.
 We also explored in some detail the DNA of Starling Bank and how Julian foresees the future of Starling as it continues to disrupt the traditional banking model.
-I highly recommend listening to the entire conversation on Talking Agility; to find it, or to connect with either Julian or me, please visit the Talking Agility website.

 As a reminder, there is a new episode every two weeks—you can subscribe here, or on iTunes, Soundcloud or Spotify to revisit our previous episodes and be updated when there is a new one live.
 You can find me on Twitter, LinkedIn, or through the website—I’d love to hear from you!